niliaranet/older-projects-compilation/00-python-game-school-project/README.md

 # Python game school project
-This is a school project heavily inspired by Slayin', made using python and the pyxel fantasy console.
+This is a school project heavily inspired by Slayin', written in python with the pyxel fantasy console.
+Made by [Brugir](https://github.com/Brugir) and I.

 ![screenshot](screenshot.png)